-The new agreement will be put to a referendum in Britain on 23 June 2016.
+The new agreement was subject to a referendum in Britain on 23 June 2016.

 Following intense negotiations, EU leaders achieved a deal which strengthens Britain's special status in the EU.
 It is a legally binding and irreversible decision by all 28 leaders.